iandreafc/sbs-bi-docs/fetch.md

 >
 > #### Output
 >
-> A CSV file where the char "|" is used as separator.
+> A CSV file where the vertical bar is used as separator.